capi1O/facebook-scraper/README.md

 ```
 ### input = dict array of elements

-`facebook-scrap.py user-search "search-results-dicts.json" --key="searched_user"` => scrap user attributes from HTML block of a result from a search on Facebook :
+`facebook-scrap.py user-search "search-results-dicts.json" -i json --key="searched_user"` => scrap user attributes from HTML block of a result from a search on Facebook :

 ```
 "searched_user": "John Smith",